Madison Cemetery Tours

 next arrow

-Talking Spirits XXV: Forest Hills Cemetery Tours
+Talking Spirits XXVI: Forest Hills Cemetery Tours

 A tradition of the Wisconsin Veterans Museum since 1998, Talking Spirits Cemetery Tours, bring to life the interesting and often unknown stories of souls interred at Forest Hill Cemetery in Madison.